If you want to subdivide your land, you will need to apply for a planning permit.

 The seven framework categories each include objectives and measurable standards to facilitate stronger sustainability outcomes and apply innovation and implementation considerations to all categories.

-For more information, please visit the Council Alliance for a Sustainable Built Environment (CASBE).
+For more information, visit the Council Alliance for a Sustainable Built Environment (CASBE).

-If you would like to discuss with a Council officer, please contact customer service on (03) 5422 0333.
+If you would like to discuss with a Council officer, contact our customer service team on (03) 5422 0333.